 It was a late July day and the clocks were striking noon again and again.
 That was the right time of summer – sun was high, waters deep and warm.
 Ripened wild raspberries and blueberries were abundant in the forests.
-The labyrinths of cemented sidewalks and melting asphalts of overcrowded cities were forcing into early death the ones who did not find a way out and flee.
-I got a ride to a faraway town on countryside and settled down for few days with my friends.
+The labyrinths of cemented sidewalks and melting asphalts of overcrowded cities were leading to suffering those who did not find a way out and flee.
+Therefore, I got a ride to a faraway town on countryside and settled down for few days with my friends.

 I had no expectations for my visit, so we just sat in the garden and talked for hours.
 Made some lunch and talked more.
 In the summer the twilight dwells almost till midnight and by the time it started to get dark, our stories got deeper and shadier as well.
 Facing the statistics of trauma in everyday so-called normal lives we had a lot of stories to get into.
 A lot of my friends are fixing their anxieties, depressions and other conditions, and going through various therapies as well as books.

-So a book like this explains the crippled facades and suggests about the pain everybody holds back within.
+So, a book like this explains the crippled facades and suggests about the pain everybody holds back within.
 It clarifies the funcions of trauma in the body, the mechanisms of trauma represion and the changes in behaviour that we come up with in order to survive.
 It is a very heavy reading material as it gets graphic and could possibly trigger somebody already suffering.
 I would say this is a read for professionals or people involved with supporting traumatised people, not a typical self help book.
-A similar but lighter read (if you are not suffering terribly and you are not a war veteran or sexually abused as a kid or you have those experiences but are afraid to triger the memories) on this same topic – how trauma keeps living in our bodies and shapes our functioning, I would suggest a book When the Body Says No: Understanding the Stress-Disease Connection by Gabor Mate, a Hungarian born Canadian doctor whose family partly survived the holocaust.
-Both books show how excess stress and no treatment predispose people to varying mental and physycal health conditions.

 Van der Kolk uses his experience over multiple decades to prove that trauma is a very real and serious health issue in the West, if not the most urgent one.
 And not only health is at stakes but also relationships, communication, employment, education as well as crime, family abuse and substance addiction.
 And even if nothing seriously bad has happened to you, you might recognise somebody in your circles that has always just seemed turned off or numbed, like an aunt that never even bothered to speak to you.
 Or that teacher who was super sensitive and overreactive, not really controlling the situation and bursting in tears far too often.
 Or you had a best friend whos family was more in your house than in his or hers.
 Emotional neglect is hard to spot because on the surface everything is functioning but parents no being able to attune to their kids do a great deal of damage to their kids even if they love them dearly (as any parent does).